pagkly/Zed/Investopedia/Investing/Earnings Yield  and Example.md

 # Earnings Yield Definition

 > ## Excerpt
-> Earnings yield is a valuation metric that refers to the earnings per share for the most recent 12-month period divided by the current price per share.
+> Earnings yield is a valuation metric that refers to the [[EPS|earnings per share]] for the most recent 12-month period divided by the current price per share.

 ---
 ## What Is Earnings Yield?

-The earnings yield refers to the [earnings per share](https://www.investopedia.com/terms/e/eps.asp) for the most recent 12-month period divided by the current market price per share.
-The earnings yield (which is the inverse of the [P/E ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp)) shows the percentage of a company's earnings per share.
+The earnings yield refers to the [[[EPS|earnings per share]]](https://www.investopedia.com/terms/e/eps.asp) for the most recent 12-month period divided by the current market price per share.
+The earnings yield (which is the inverse of the [P/E ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp)) shows the percentage of a company's [[EPS|earnings per share]].
 This metric is used by many investment managers to determine optimal [asset allocations](https://www.investopedia.com/terms/a/assetallocation.asp) and is used by investors to determine which assets seem underpriced or overpriced.

 ### Key Takeaways